solfacil/feature-flag/README.md

 ## Usage

 A client instance must be started for feature flag evaluation to work.
-We recommend a GenServer to start a client instance on application startup and then feel free to use `FeatureFlag.check/3` function to get feature flag value.
+We recommend use `FeatureFlag.Server` to start a client instance on application startup and then feel free to use `FeatureFlag.check/3` function to get feature flag value.

 **Below is a suggestion how to use the lib**